natcap/natural-capital-footprint-impact/README.md

 ```
 ogr2ogr -t_srs ESRI:54012 assets_eckert.gpkg assets.gpkg
 ```
 This can also be done in QGIS with the Warp tool, and ArcGIS using the Project tool.
-Other projected coordinate systems may be used, such as UTM, as long as they are supported by GDAL (??
-Emily, is this correct?)
+Other projected coordinate systems may be used, such as UTM, as long as they are supported by GDAL (???
+Emily, is this correct ???)

 3. Run the workflow:
 ```